Arden Screen and Stage Make-up

 (Woodhead, 2003, p.
 213)

 As well as the products themselves, the requirements and conventions established in stage make-up could also have been an issue.
-‘Screen and Stage’ had 10 foundations for screen, 20 foundations for stage, 15 liners, 10 powders for screen and 16 powders for stage, all numbered rather than named.
-The numbering system has a long tradition in the theatre going back to greasepaint but would seem strange for those not use to it.
-There seems to have been some attempt to address the identification problems at a later date when descriptive names also appeared on the containers.
+The make-up had 10 foundations for screen, 20 foundations for stage, 15 liners, 10 powders for screen and 16 powders for stage.
+The large range would have also added to the problems Arden representatives had in persuading retailers to stock the new product line.

 Arden Stage and Screen Liner

-Above: ‘Screen and Stage’ eye shadows (Arden referred to them as liners).
-The original packaging is on the right while updated packaging with a descriptive name ‘Liner’ appears on the left.
-The number of the liner has been added by hand but there may have been a stick on label that has fallen off.
+Above: Elizabeth Arden Screen and Stage make-up liners.
+The original packaging is on the right, updated packaging on the left.
+The number of the liner has been added by hand perhaps to replace a stick-on label that has fallen off.

 Pan-Cake make-up

-The little interest shown by the movie industry in Arden’s ‘Screen and Stage Make-up’ quickly evaporated with the development of ‘Pan-Cake Make-up’ by the Max Factor Company.
-As a flat, matte make-up it solved most of the the reflected colour problems.
+Any interest shown by the movie industry in Arden’s Screen and Stage Make-up quickly evaporated with the development of Pan-Cake Make-up by Max Factor & Company, a matt make-up that solved most of the the reflected colour problems.
 First used in the 1937 film ‘Vogues of 1938’, it quickly became the standard make-up used in Technicolor films for some time thereafter.

-See also: Cake Make-up
+See also: Pan-Cake Make-up

 Sources